gary-archer/oauth.mobilesample.ios/README.md

 ## Further Information

-* See the [API Journey - Client Side](https://apisandclients.com/posts/api-journey-client-side) for further information on the app's behaviour
+* See the [API Journey - Client Side](https://apisandclients.com/posts/api-journey-client-side) for further information on the app's behaviour.
-* Further details specific to the iOS app are provided, starting in the [Code Sample Overview](https://apisandclients.com/posts/ios-code-sample-overview) blog post
+* See blog posts for further details specific to the iOS app, starting in the [Code Sample Overview](https://apisandclients.com/posts/ios-code-sample-overview).

 ## Programming Languages

-* Xcode and SwiftUI are used to develop an app that connects to a Cloud API and Authorization Server
+* The app's code uses Swift and its views use SwiftUI.

 ## Infrastructure

-* [AppAuth-iOS](https://github.com/openid/AppAuth-iOS) is used to implement Authorization Code Flow (PKCE) with a Claimed HTTPS Scheme
+* [AppAuth-iOS](https://github.com/openid/AppAuth-iOS) implements the code flow with PKCE.
-* [AWS Serverless](https://github.com/gary-archer/oauth.apisample.serverless) or Kubernetes is used to host remote API endpoints used by the app
+* [AWS Serverless](https://github.com/gary-archer/oauth.apisample.serverless) or Kubernetes is used to host remote API endpoints the the app calls.
-* AWS Cognito is used as the default Authorization Server for the Mobile App and API
+* AWS Cognito is the default authorization server for the app and API.
-* The iOS Keychain is used to store encrypted tokens on the device after login
+* The iOS Keychain stores tokens on the device and isolates this data from other apps.
-* AWS S3 and Cloudfront are used to serve mobile deep linking asset files and interstitial web pages
+* AWS S3 and Cloudfront serve mobile deep linking asset files and interstitial web pages.